 Multithreading Interview Questions In Java

-• How Multi-threading works in Java?
+• How does Multi-threading work in Java?

 • What are the advantages of Multithreading?